tylersloeper/AspMVC-Test-Taker-Website-TechDemo-For_Launchcode_Interview/README.md

 3. Users make their own tests in a user section.

 Other notes:
 Most code is commented for clarity.
 If you don't understand, I'm sorry I can't help you.
-This application is for demo purposes for my job search only.
+This application is for demo purposes for my job search.
+So unless you are an employer, no support is being offered.